-- Scoop by 1/4 cup spoonfuls onto prepared baking sheet.
-Bake for 15-17 minutes or until firm to the touch.
+- Scoop by ¼ cup spoonfuls onto prepared baking sheet.
+Bake for 15 for 17 minutes or until firm to the touch.

-- Make a double batch and freeze one batch to use later.
+- Make a double batch and freeze one batch for easy breakfasts or snacks.

 - If you don’t have a stand mixer, a hand mixer will work.
 You may have to stir in the dry ingredients if your mixer doesn’t have enough power.